Transformations API Reference

 Pipelines organize and execute multiple passes, managing dependencies and ensuring they run in the correct order.

-Get the set of pass requirements that this pipeline satisfies.
+Get the name of this pipeline.

-add(new_pass: BasePass) -> None
+add(new_pass: Pass | Self) -> None

 Add a new pass to the pipeline.